I have worked for over 12 years in the entertainment and creative industries, and the contemporary arts.

 Procreate Project

-Procreate Project is a pioneering arts organisation driven by an ethos that strives for innovation and sociocultural impact.The main aim is to support the professional development of contemporary artists who are also mothers, working across disciplines.
+The main aim is to support the professional development of contemporary artists who are also mothers, working across disciplines.

 “Procreate Project started as an attempt to promote the manifest and many beneficial changes that accompany pregnancy.
 I wanted to reach and influence the public about an event whose ancillary benefits are largely ignored.

-In 2013 I had the vision to create a new model of arts organisation that would change the way we make, support and consume art, embracing the reality and needs of many women during one of the most fundamental epochs in people’s private and professional lives.”
+In 2013 I had the vision to create a new model of arts organisation that would change the way we make, support and consume art, embracing the reality and needs of many people during one of the most fundamental epochs in people’s private and professional lives.”

 Mother House Studios

-The First And Only Artists Studio With Integrated Childcare, Where Children Are Welcome Into The WorkspaceThe model is a creative yet radical solution to a proven lack of viable and affordable provision that sufficiently supports the professional development and well-being of artists during pregnancy and motherhood.
+The model is a creative yet radical solution to a proven lack of viable and affordable provision that sufficiently supports the professional development and well-being of artists during pregnancy and motherhood.

 After two pilot projects in London at IKLECTIK Art Lab, we are in the process of opening the first permanent centre in London, with the intention to create a model that is replicable internationally.